junyamut/GmailFindAndExtractMessages/README.md

 # Gmail Find and Extract Messages
 #### (terminal application only)

+### Note: _This will probably not work as is anymore since the HTML formatting for email receipts from Grab has already changed_

 *Description: A simple terminal app to find messages in your Gmail, extract message body, and saves it as HTML or text files.*

 ## Intro